Are you passionate about learning and teaching school and university students?

 4. Skills Needed To Be A Tutor

 The role of a tutor is not just limited to being a teacher.
-They also mentor and motivate the student to become a good learner and a good human being.
+They also mentor and motivate the student to become a good learner and human being.

 Here are the skills that make up a good tutor: